November 22nd, 2016

 Granularity is key

-Next to accessing data, running an intelligent sales organization means taking every decision based on the best recommendation, crafted from ground-truth data.
+Next to accessing data, running an intelligent sales organization means making every decision based on the best recommendation, crafted from ground-truth data.

 Last but not least, telecom operators need to manage the commitments they have from their key partners better.
 For example, in some regions, fake SIM activations are very common, causing significant financial losses for telecom operators paying commissions on those sales.
 Operators offer this incentive in hopes of recovering acquisition costs on further recharges, but they need to know if those SIM cards have been effectively sold to real, high-value clients.
 In this case, analytics ensure the game is being played fairly.